ArturKovacs/emulsion/Bindings.md

 Custom key-bindings can be specified in the `cfg.toml` file.
 Read about locating or creating the file [here](README.md#custom-configuration).

 This file may contain a `[bindings]` section.
 If there is no such section, the defaults are used.
-If we were to add all the default bindings to this file it would look somethings like the following
+If we were to add all the default bindings to this file it would look something like the following

 ```toml
 [bindings]